fuyofulo/solana-token-tss/README.md

-# Solana MPC Tokens
+# Solana Token TSS

-A robust implementation of Multi-Party Computation (MPC) for managing SPL tokens and SOL on the Solana blockchain.
-This protocol enables secure, distributed signing of transactions without exposing private keys, making it ideal for high-security token management scenarios.
+A Proof-Of-Concept showing n-of-n offchain multisignatures for SOL and SPL-Tokens on Solana.

 ## Core Features